selliott512/tls-netcat/README.md

 # tls-netcat

 A simple netcat-like program that supports both TLS encrypted and unencrypted connections.
+It's bidirectional, so it can also send data from server to client.

 ## Usage